matthewlawrenceklein/runoff/README.md

 A photostream apart from the social media flood

 ## what
 runoff is a basic template for generating personal photostream sites.
+Kind of like instagram, without all the stuff.
+You can view a live demo (and my own personal photostream) [here](http://photostream.matthewlawrencekle.in/).
+The passcode is _runoff_
-Kind of like instagram, without all the stuff. runoff is built with [Svelte](https://github.com/sveltejs/svelte), [chotaCSS](https://github.com/jenil/chota), and Google [cloud firestore](https://firebase.google.com/docs/firestore) + [storage](https://firebase.google.com/docs/storage). runoff is
+runoff is built with [Svelte](https://github.com/sveltejs/svelte), [chotaCSS](https://github.com/jenil/chota), and Google [cloud firestore](https://firebase.google.com/docs/firestore) + [storage](https://firebase.google.com/docs/storage). runoff is:
-- lightweight
 - unobtrusive (runoff stores zero cookies, registers zero users, and tracks zero usage)
 - private by default
 - unopinioned (ok, maybe just a little)